blen-hadgu-web/northstar-learning-library/README.md

 --size-heading-lg: clamp(1.75rem, 1.31rem + 1.878vw, 3rem);
 ```

-#### Main-title calculation
+### Main-title calculation

-The requested range is 28px at 375px and 48px at 1440px.
+The required range is 28px at 375px and 48px at 1440px.

 ```text
 slope = (48 - 28) / (1440 - 375)